Iran starts enriching uranium to 60%, its highest level ever

 Alireza Zakani, the hard-line head of the Iranian parliament’s research center, referred to “several thousand centrifuges damaged and destroyed” in a state TV interview.
 However, no other official has offered that figure and no images of the aftermath have been released.

-Satellite images from Planet Labs Inc. obtained by The Associated Press show no apparent above-ground damage at the facility.
+Satellite images from Planet Labs Inc. analyzed by The Associated Press show no apparent above-ground damage at the facility.

-Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer David Rising in Berlin contributed to this report.